-The Netanyahus is a heavily fictionalized account of the meeting between Benzion Netanyahu (father of Benjamin, Israel’s prime minister) and Harold Bloom (noted literary critic) which takes (took) place at Corbin College (Cornell University?) in upstate New York in the winter of 1959-‘60.
-Ruben Blum is the name of the protagonist but it’s Harold Bloom minimally disguised (and Cohen interviewed Bloom years ago).
-Meanwhile, Benzion Netanyahu and his family are called by their real names.
+The Netanyahus is a heavily fictionalized account of the meeting between Benzion Netanyahu (father of Benjamin, Israel’s prime minister) and Harold Bloom (noted literary critic) which takes (took) place at Corbin College (Cornell University?) in upstate New York in the winter of 1959-’60.
+Ruben Blum is the name of the protagonis.t but it’s actually a minimally disguised Harold Bloom (and Cohen actually did interview Bloom years ago).
+Meanwhile, Benzion Netanyahu and his family are given their real names.
 Benzion is being interviewed for a job which the historical Netanyahu did get.

 The narrative starts out kind of funny and moves on to hilarious.
 That quality combined with literary-historical ideas is a rare combination these days, but there are Jewish authors like Henry Roth (Call It Sleep – not too funny), Meir Shalev (The Blue Mountain – very funny), Michael Chabon (The Yiddish Policeman’s Union – quite funny) Howard Jackson (The Finkler Question– hilarious), etc and many many more – all historical/humor.
 So how fares Joshua Cohen and The Netanyahus?
 My eyes were wet from laughing toward the end.
 I googled a lot.

 This book won the 2022 Pulitzer Prize for fiction and it looked really good so I simply sampled and got it.
-It’s a book of ideas about Jews, life, college, history, family, etc.
+It’s a book of ideas about Jewish life, college, history, family, etc.

-Ruben Blum, “a Jewish historian who happens to be Jewish but does not study Jewish history” teaches at Corbin College in mid-state New York.
-He finds himself on the committee to interview the candidates for a position as an historian because the college is hiring a Jewish historian and therefore Blum would know, right?
+The characters of Ruben Blum, “a Jewish historian who happens to be Jewish but does not study Jewish history” teaches at Corbin College in mid-state New York.
+He finds himself on the committee to interview the candidates for the position of College Historian because the college is hiring a Jewish historian and therefore Blum would know, right?
 Blum has to tell the committee if the candidate, Netanyahu, is appropriate and they really want him to be.

 Netanyahu is a kind of revisionist, “The only way out of Gentile history is through Zion.”
-Yes, there are serious parts, but it’s still funny in various ways.
+Yes, there are serious parts, but it’s still funny in so many ways.

-Netanyahu’s wife and three sons have come with him in an old battered car he borrowed.
-They end up staying with the Blums, Benzion, his wife and his teenage daughter who has her own problems.
+Netanyahu’s wife and three sons have come with him in an old battered car Benzion managed to borrow.
+And then Benzion, his wife and his teenage daughter (with her own problems) end up staying with the Blums.

 Interesting background and an excellent review: